-British Columbia Greenhouse Gas Emissions Offset Portfolio
+British Columbia Greenhouse Gas Emission Offset Portfolio

 In addition to reducing emissions, offsetting advances green technologies, supports clean-job growth and drives the economy.
 Offset projects tied to B.C.’s carbon neutral government program contributed an estimated $372.5 million to provincial GDP between 2008 and 2014 (see Economic Analysis of British Columbia’s Carbon Offset Projects).
 Offsetting has also provided, for example, developers of forest sequestration projects a new mechanism to help protect biodiversity and contribute to a conservation economy in B.C. communities.